DMVis/DMVis/documentation/components/line.md

 # Line component

-The line component is meant to be used in charts like a linechart.
+The line component is used for visualisations that need lines.
 It produces a line between given points of certain color, size and style.
 It holds the possibility to highlight these lines by hovering over them.

 > Note: This component can handle 2 or multiple points to draw a line through.